edwardspec/mediawiki-aws-s3/README.md

 4\) Choose a unique name (not taken by another AWS user) for your Amazon S3 buckets, e.g. `wonderfulbali234`.
 Create four S3 buckets: `wonderfulbali234`, `wonderfulbali234-thumb`, `wonderfulbali234-deleted`, `wonderfulbali234-temp`.
 Note: this name will be seen in URL of images.

-4a\) If you use a custom S3 domain, such as for a CDN, see the "Custom S3 domain" section below.

 5a\) If your EC2 instance has an IAM instance profile (recommended), copy everything from "Needed IAM permissions" (see below) to inline policy of the IAM role.
 See https://console.aws.amazon.com/iam/home#/roles

 5b\) If your EC2 instance doesn't have an IAM profile, obtain key/secret for AWS API.
 You'll need to write it in LocalSettings.php (see below).